-To enter the PLAY mode In the REC mode, touch "▶" (PLAY). • If Auto, BEST SHOT, or ART SHOT is selected as the recording mode, you can also switch to the PLAY mode by touching the tab and then touching " (PLAY).
+To enter the PLAY mode In the REC mode, touch the tab on the monitor screen.
+On the screen image that appears, touch "To" (PLAY).
 To enter the REC mode In the PLAY mode, touch the tab.
-On the screen image that appears, touch " (REC).
+On the screen image that appears, touch "" " (REC).